blagae/elisio/README.md

 Scanning a Latin verse means, in this technical context, to analyze its structural variation of light and heavy syllables.
 While this is an ancient art, practiced by the Romans themselves and almost ever since, this kind of data is hard to digitalize manually.

-With this scanning engine, we want to allow users to do batch scans of Latin verses, in hopes that they can eventually retrieve previously unknown information from this heavily stylized use of the Latin language.
+With this scanning engine, we want to allow users to do scans of Latin verses, in hopes that they can eventually retrieve previously unknown information from this heavily stylized use of the Latin language.

 ## Approach